ilgaur/hiddify-cli-dockerized/README.md

 ### Installing Docker offline

 If the target machine lacks Docker, copy this repository and run `sudo ./install-docker.sh`.
-The script installs the static `docker` CLI, daemon, and Compose plugin from `docker-bin/` into `/usr/local`, provisions matching systemd units, enables/starts both containerd and Docker (mirroring the official convenience script), and adds the invoking user to the `docker` group when possible.
+The script installs the static `docker` CLI, daemon, Compose plugin (including a `docker-compose` shim) from `docker-bin/` into `/usr/local`, provisions matching systemd units, enables/starts both containerd and Docker (mirroring the official convenience script), and adds the invoking user to the `docker` group when possible.
 On systems without systemd the script prints a reminder to start the daemons manually.